Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool uploads one side of a postcard (front or back) as single-page PDF, PNG, or JPEG artwork.
-It distinguishes from sibling tools like create_postcard_quote, which is used after uploading both sides.
+The description clearly states it uploads one side of a postcard (front or back) as single-page PDF/PNG/JPEG artwork.
+It differentiates from sibling tools by mentioning that uploading front and back separately is followed by create_postcard_quote, making its role distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.